rbergm/PostBOUND/docs/source/core/optimization.rst

 .. tip::

-    If you do not implement your own plan enumerator, PostBOUND will select a dynamic programming-based algorithm (see :class:`DynamicProgrammingEnumerator <postbound.optimizer.strategies.dynprog.DynamicProgrammingEnumerator>`) by
+    If you do not implement your own plan enumerator, PostBOUND will select a dynamic programming-based algorithm (see :class:`~postbound.optimizer.strategies.dynprog.DynamicProgrammingEnumerator`) by
     default.
-    If your target database happens to be a Postgres system, a DP algorithm specifically designed to mimic the Postgres algorithm will be used (see :class:`PostgresDynProg <postbound.optimizer.strategies.dynprog.PostgresDynProg>`).
+    If your target database happens to be a Postgres system, a DP algorithm specifically designed to mimic the Postgres algorithm will be used (see :class:`~postbound.optimizer.strategies.dynprog.PostgresDynProg`).

     In contrast to the :ref:`multi-stage pipeline <multistage-optimizer>`, we cannot simply let the target database system supply its own enumerator, because it is typically the enumerators job to request cost and cardinality estimates.